HCMC Dental Guide —…

 That said, it is a developing city of 9+ million people, and common-sense precautions apply.

-Crime and Personal Safety
+What Are the Crime and Personal Safety Risks?

 Petty Theft